Citi PremierMiles Visa Card

 Another way you can redeem your air miles is to convert them into cash rebate.
 Here’s the conversion rate to redeem your miles for a rebate:

 - 1,400 miles = S$10 cash rebate

 - 7,000 miles = S$50 cash rebate

 The earn rate isn’t great if you look at the conversion practically.
-Is 7,000 miles really worth just S$50 cash rebate?
+Are 7,000 miles really worth just S$50 cash rebate?
 If you can take the conversion rate of 7,000 miles and convert it into Hilton HHonors points (1.5 points per Citi Mile), you’re getting 10,500 Hilton HHonors points.

 You can potentially get 2 nights free stay at Hilton Hotels in a standard room for that amount.
-Even the cheapest room at Hilton Hotels and Resorts in Singapore approximately starts from S$151 (S$151 X 2 nights = S$302).
+Even the cheapest room at Hilton Hotels and Resorts in Singapore approximately start from S$151 (S$151 X 2 nights = S$302).

 So, your 7,000 miles can mean S$50 cash rebate or a free stay at the Hilton.
 Or if you wait to accumulate another 500 air miles, your 7,500 miles can take you on a one-way economy flight to Malaysia, Brunei or Indonesia on Singapore Airlines or SilkAir.